 London Tube explosion: Several hurt in 'terrorist' incident

-LONDON: The London underground train blast that injured several on Friday (Sep 15) is being treated as terrorism, said British police.
+LONDON: The London underground train blast that injured 18 people on Friday (Sep 15) is being treated as terrorism, said British police.

-"The Met's Counter Terrorism Command are investigating after the incident at Parsons Green tube station is declared a terrorist incident," said Met Police in a tweet.

-It added: "It is too early to confirm cause of fire - now subject to the investigation that is underway".
+"At 8.20am this morning at Parsons Green station, there was an explosion on a tube train.
+We now assess that this was a detonation of an improvised explosive device," police counter-terror chief Mark Rowley told reporters.

-Police, fire rescue and ambulance services said they were notified of the incident in west London at 8.20am.
+Fire rescue and ambulance services also said they were notified of the incident in west London at 8.20am.
 The station was closed, as well as an entire section of the District Line where it is located.

 A Metro reporter was quoted by the paper as saying that a white container exploded on the train and passengers had suffered facial burns.
 She said they were "really badly burned" and that their "hair was coming off".